IlyaLab/kramtools/pairwise/README.rst

 	   ordinal, continuous).
 	3. Report a configurable amount of information on each test in either tabular or (soon) JSON format subject to configurable filters.
-	   Output filters include the option of Benjamini-Hochberg FDR conrol.
+	   Output filters include the option of Benjamini-Hochberg FDR control.

 Every run of pairwise involves these functions, but the exact behavior is under the control of *many* options, some described herein and some